-The Millennial Generation is generally considered to be those born between about 1981 and 1998.
+The Millennial Generation is generally considered to be those born between about 1981 and 1996.
 In April 2016, the Pew Research Center reported that this generation had surpassed the Baby Boomers as the nation's most populous age group.

 Millennials tend to be more tech-savvy, socially conscious, and achievement-driven with more flexible ideas about balancing wealth, work, and play.
 They generally prefer different park amenities and recreational programs, from their counterparts in the Baby Boomer generation.
 Collaboration with this generation should be considered in parks and recreation planning.
-In an April 2015 posting to the National Parks and Recreation Association's official blog, open space, Scott Hornick, CEO of Adventure Solutions suggested the following seven considerations for making your parks Millennial friendly:
+In an April 2015 posting to the National Parks and Recreation Association's official blog, Open Space, Scott Hornick, CEO of Adventure Solutions suggested the following 7 things to consider for making your parks Millennial friendly: